Traditions at the University of Kentucky: October 13, 2007: (#17) Kentucky 43 – 37 (#1) LSU

 The 2007 College Football season is widely regarding as one of, if not the greatest seasons in the history of college football.
 The season was hallmarked with numerous upsets: an unranked or lower-ranked opponent defeated a higher-ranked team 59 times over the course of the regular season.
 One of the biggest upsets that season was when the Kentucky Wildcats beat the eventual National Champion LSU Tigers in Commonwealth Stadium.
 LSU would lead early, but the Wildcats would bring the game back from a 13-point deficit in the 3rd Quarter.
 The game was tied 27–27 at the end of regulation.
 Kentucky and LSU would trade field goals in Overtime, then, Quarterback Andre Woodson completed a 7-yard touchdown pass to Wide Receiver Stevie Johnson for Kentucky to take the lead.
 The Wildcats would fail to convert the 2-point conversion attempt, opening the door for LSU to win on the following possession.
 However, Kentucky would hold the Tigers on 4-straight plays, the final being a stop just inches from the first down marker.
-In his iconic call, CBS Commentator Brad Nessler would state (in reference to whether or not LSU got the first down on the final play): "I don't know...
+In his call, CBS Commentator Brad Nessler would state (in reference to whether or not LSU got the first down on the final play): "I don't know...
 I don't think so!
 Kentucky wins!"